Pride & Traditions

 MLK Jr. Celebration

 For more than 40 years, the IUPUI Black Student Union has honored the memory of the late Dr. Martin Luther King Jr. with a dinner and celebration.
 This event, started in 1971, has become the Indianapolis community’s longest-running and most historic celebration honoring Dr. King and features a nationally-known speaker.
 In addition, students, faculty, and staff partner with local agencies and organizations for a “day-on of service” in the Indianapolis community on MLK Day each year.
 More information about he MLK Day celebrations and events can be found here.

 Every year, IUPUI students, faculty, staff, and alumni can show their Jaguar pride and spirit during Homecoming Week.
 Events include a Homecoming court competition, community service, live performances and concerts, an alumni reception, and men’s and women’s Jaguar Athletics events.
 More information about Homecoming can be found here.

 Held during the last week of the spring semester, Jagapalooza is a spring celebration for students and the IUPUI community.
 Sponsored by the Division of Student Affairs, Jagapalooza features a variety of games, inflatable activities, prizes, and live entertainment.
 More information about Jagapalooza can be found here.

 Top 100 Dinner

-The premier recognition program for student leaders, the Top 100 Dinner honors the top 100 junior and senior students each year and is sponsored by the IUPUI Alumni Council and the Student Organization for Alumni Relations (SOAR) .
+The premier recognition program for student leaders, the Top 100 Dinner honors the top 100 junior and senior students each year and is sponsored by the IUPUI Alumni Council and the Student Organization for Alumni Relations (SOAR).
 Students are nominated and complete an application process which is reviewed by a committee of faculty, staff, and alumni judges.
-At the dinner, the top 10 male students and top 10 female students are announced as well as the top male and top female student.
+At the dinner, the leading 10 students are announced as well as 90 other scholars.
 More information about the annual Top 100 Dinner can be found here.